41st Division (Philippines): Bataan

 Despite the attempt to stem the Japanese advance, by 4 April the division was routed.
 On 9 April, the inevitable bitter end came.
 MGen.
 Edward P. King Jr., commander of Bataan Defense Force, surrendered to prevent the unnecessary slaughter of his war-torn troops, negotiating the surrender of the Bataan troops with the Japanese High Command.

-BGen.
-Vicente Lim and his division staff surrendered following MGen.
+The Japanese was so rapid that BGen.
+Vicente Lim and his division staff was captured before even MGen.
 Edward King's capitulation of Bataan.
 The division initially began marching from Pilar, Bataan on what would later be known as the infamous Bataan Death March all the way to San Fernando, Pampanga.
 They covered about 65 km under intense conditions of heat and brutality from the guards.
 Upon arrival in San Fernando 6,000 of them were herded in the city's cock pit arena.
 The following day, the POWs from the 41st Division were packed 80-100 in railway boxcars and transported from San Fernando to Sto.
 Domingo Station at Capas, Tarlac.
 From there, the POWs marched the remaining distance of 7 km to Camp O'Donnell to be incarcerated with 65,000 other Filipino and American POWs for the next 4 months under deplorable conditions, leading to 400 deaths per day.